 The fact is that ANY extreme workout – P90X, Insanity, plyometrics, football combine camps – or other intense exercise routines can cause rhabdomyolysis.
 Here are some tips on how to set up a safe exercise program.

 Update.
 7/26/14.
 I don’t know how likely Cross Fit is to cause rhabdo – and nobody else does either right now.
 Unfortunately, the CDC has not released any recent statistics on this condition.
-The last release I saw was from 1988 where 25,000 total cases of rhabdo were noted from all causes in the US.
-Of those, 12,5000 cases were attributed to exercise (all types of exercise).

 I mention this because there there are some people who down play its significance and try to prove this to you by quoting studies and doing lots of math.
 With respect, no matter how many letters they have behind their name or how smart they sound, they suffer from the same lack of information I do.
 They don’t know any more than I do what the rate is.